5 Ways to Check Your Mississippi EBT Balance

 5. Perform a Balance Inquiry at a Store

-At a participating retailer, ask the cashier to run a balance inquiry or select the "EBT Balance" option on the card reader.
+Ask the cashier for a balance inquiry or choose the option on the card reader.

 Swipe or insert your card and enter your four-digit PIN.

-The terminal will then display or print your current SNAP and EBT Cash totals.
+The terminal will print or display your current SNAP and EBT Cash totals.

 6. Use an ATM for EBT Cash Balance

-Using an ATM is an option for checking your EBT Cash funds, but it will not show your SNAP benefits.
+Making a balance inquiry at an ATM is an option for checking your EBT Cash funds, though it will not show your SNAP food benefits.

-Insert your EBT card into an ATM that displays the QUEST® logo.
+Insert your EBT card into an ATM that displays the QUEST® logo and enter your PIN.

-Enter your PIN, choose “Balance Inquiry,” and then select “Checking” as the account type.
+Choose “Balance Inquiry,” then select “Checking” as the account type.

 Download Benny app to save on groceries